To the Members of TV Vision Limited

-As required by the Companies (Auditor's Report) Order 2016 issued by the Central Government of India in terms of sub-section (11) of the section 143 of the Companies Act2013 we give in Annexure A a statement on the mattersspecified in paragraphs 3 and 4 ofthe Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 (the Order)issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the Annexure A a statement on the mattersspecified in paragraphs 3 and 4 of the Order to the extent applicable.

-As required by Section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

-a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

 e) On the basis of the written representations received from the directors as on March31 2019 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2019 from being appointed as a director in terms of Section 164(2) of theAct.

-g) With respect to the other matters to be included in the Auditor's Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and to thebest of our information and according to the explanations given to us:
+g) With respect to other matters to be included in the Auditor's Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinion and to thebest of our information and according to the explanations given to us:

 iii.
 According to the information and explanation given to us the Company is notrequired to transfer any amount to Investor Education and Protection Fund.